Steam Trains, Whitby & the Moors

 - Steam train journey on the North Yorkshire Moors Railway.

-This fantastic small group day trip from York begins in York city centre, where you’ll meet your driver-guide and board the executive minibus – we never use big coaches!
+This fantastic small group day trip from York begins in York city centre, where you’ll meet your driver-guide and board the minibus…we never use big coaches or buses!

 We travel across the beautiful Yorkshire countryside on our way to Helmsley, where you’ll have time to explore.
 You’ll then cross the heart of the North York Moors, pausing at some of the best viewing points on the Moors to learn all about the creation of the North York Moors and the amazing history and present day of this stunning National Park.

-Leaving Whitby, the tour continues to nearby Goathland, a charming village famous for its role as ‘Aidensfield’ in ITV’s drama series Heartbeat.
-You’ll have some time to walk through the historic village before gathering at Goathland Station, famously used as ‘Hogsmeade Station’ in the Harry Potter films.
-Here you’ll board the amazing North Yorkshire Moors Railway for a magical steam-hauled* train ride on the heritage railway line to Pickering.
+Leaving Whitby, the tour continues to nearby Goathland, a charming village famous for its role as “Aidensfield” in ITV’s drama series Heartbeat.
+You’ll have some time to walk through the historic village before gathering at Goathland Station, famously used as “Hogsmeade Station” in the Harry Potter films.
+In Goathland you’ll have the option of boarding a steam train for a nostalgic journey on the North Yorkshire Moors Railway.
+The magical steam-hauled* train ride on the heritage railway line travels through the wooded valleys of the Moors to Pickering.

 Travelling in restored carriages, you can admire the views of the passing North York Moors scenery before arriving into Pickering railway station.